translate/translate/docs/formats/base_classes.rst

     of each filetype/storage type.
 Currently parsing happens all over the place.
-  * Currently there are separate conversion programs for each type and direction to convert to, eg. po2xliff and xliff2po (24 commands with lots of duplicate code in them).
+  * Currently there are separate conversion programs for each type and direction to convert to, e.g. po2xliff and xliff2po (24 commands with lots of duplicate code in them).
 Ideally conversion should be as simple as::

       >>> po_store = POStore(filecontent)